-- 1. In accordance with 40 CFR 122 and 124, this permit may be modified by EPA to include effluent limits, monitoring, or other conditions to implement new regulations, including EPA-approved water quality standards; or to address new information indicating the presence of effluent toxicity or the reasonable potential for the discharge to cause or contribute to exceedances of water quality standards. - a.
-This permit may be reopened, and enterococci discharge limits imposed, if required monitoring indicates that the discharge may contribute to the exceedence of enterococcus standards for which the receiving water (Pago Bay) is listed as water-quality impaired. - b.
-This permit may also be reopened if the biological monitoring program specified in section III.D is not carried out as required, or if biological monitoring indicates potential toxic effects due to the discharge, or if EPA finds other cause to believe that there may be toxic effects from the effluent.
-EPA will then incorporate a toxicity testing requirement into the permit.
+1. In accordance with 40 CFR 122 and 124, this permit may be modified by EPA to include effluent limits, monitoring, or other conditions to implement new regulations, including EPA-approved water quality standards; or to address new information indicating the presence of effluent toxicity or the reasonable potential for the discharge to cause or contribute to exceedances of water quality standards.
+EPA may also make permit modification in response to new information presented by the permittee, if appropriate.